huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_dedicated_instances.md

 ## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

-* `id` - The data source ID in UUID format.
+* `id` - The data source ID.

-The following attributes are exported:
+* `instances` - An array of available WAF dedicated instances.

 The `instances` block supports:

-* `id` - The id of WAF dedicated instance.
+* `id` - The ID of WAF dedicated instance.

 * `name` - The name of WAF dedicated instance.